SLCoding/Sandman/content/opt/server-sleep/check-modules/README.md

-How to register a Checkmodul
+How to register a checkmodul
 ============================
 Run `server-sleep --configure` as root

-How to build own Checkmodul
+How to build own checkmodul
 ===========================
 -	Create a new .py file.
 -	Name it what ever you want (e.g. examplecheck.py)